 In addition to registering to vote online, http://www.indianavoters.com/ provides Hoosiers with the ability to validate their voter registration status, find their polling place location, look into their provisional ballot status information, find county contact information, and determine “Who's on My Ballot?” for an upcoming election.

-To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) 29 days prior to a Primary or General Election (on or before October 6, 2014 for the November General Election).
+To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) On or before April 4 before the 2016 Primary Election or on or before October 11 before the 2016 General Election..

-IMPORTANT NOTICE: As of January 1, 2014, ONLY the version of the state voter registration form (VRG-7) and the county voter registration form (VRG-11) published on this website will be accepted by county voter registration offices.
+IMPORTANT NOTICE: ONLY the version of the state voter registration form (VRG-7) and the county voter registration form (VRG-11) published on this website will be accepted by county voter registration offices.
 Older versions of the VRG-7 or VRG-11 will NOT be accepted for processing.
 The federal voter registration form referenced below may continue to be used.

 Return the completed form to your county’s voter registration office or the Indiana Election Division according to the registration deadline requirements.
 You can also apply in person at the voter registration or county clerk’s office, any BMV license branch or public assistance office.